- 250 words maximum

 How to Write an Abstract

-A properly written abstract presents a summary of the research conducted and the most significant conclusions reached.
+The abstract should accurately convey the essential nature of the research conducted and the most significant conclusions reached.
+A further purpose of the abstract is to attract the interest and curiosity of the non-specialist reader and thus encourage exchange, discussion, and elaboration between various authors and between authors and readers.
 Abstracts are the chief means by which scientists decide which research reports to read.

 The Title: Make your title concise, but also descriptive.